Sooshiance/Royal_Shop/README.md

 will take the `created_at` field of `UserCoupon` model and create an object from `Date`, get the time of it, `subtract` it from the `created_at` and transform the result into a digital clock like object for user.

+### OrderItem

+This component is the final steps of shopping flow where `users` cn see the total price that should be pay!

 ### Admin

 These components are classified into two parts: